lbuthman/udacity-catalog/README.md

 other existing videos on the site.
 Finally, JSON requests are provided for certain views (more details are provided below).

-Thanks to the good folks at Udacity for awesome instruction and support in creating this project.
+Thanks to the good folks at Udacity for superlative instruction and support in creating this project.

 ## Required Setup